Skip to main content

 Validate Webhook Signatures

-Verify that webhook requests actually come from Vobiz by checking signatures or IP whitelist.
+Verify that webhook requests actually come from Vobiz by checking signatures or an IP allowlist.
 This prevents spoofed requests.

 Use HTTPS

 All webhook URLs must use HTTPS.
-HTTP webhooks expose call data and may be blocked.
+HTTP webhooks expose call data and may be rejected.

 Sanitize User Input

-Don't trust DTMF digits, caller IDs, or other webhook data.
-Validate and sanitize before using in database queries or business logic.
+Do not trust DTMF digits, caller IDs, or other webhook data.
+Validate and sanitize before using them in database queries or business logic.

 Input Validation